rragundez/app-skeleton/README.md

 # app-skeleton

 Python application example which can be run in production by using Gunicorn.

+I am NOT a software developer nor do I want to be one.
+I think this skeleton can help transition from a machine learning model into a machine learning application, where end users (not data scientist or analysts) can actually make effective use of your model advice.

+The application demonstrates several uses, just pick and choose the parts depending on your specifications.
+Perhaps you are not interested in having a UI, then the endpoint example in the iris case (check the section **Model prediction example**) together with the Gunicorn extension of the Flask app is what you need.

 There are two examples, the first is just a dummy example of how to ingest a user's input of different types.
-The second example runs an Iris flower classifier to predict the type of flower depending on input from a html form, it also provides some extra output related to the model.
+The second example runs a classifier which predicts the type of iris flower depending on input from a html form, it also provides some extra output related to the model used.

-The idea is to use these examples to easily create an application using your python package.
+The idea is to use these examples to easily customize your own python application.

 As you can see in the pictures I use the typical [shiny](https://shiny.rstudio.com/) layout, which in my opinion, is very practical for small machine learning applications.